Ty Norris

-Ty Norris (born July 19, 1965) is an American motorsports executive.
+Tyrone Young Norris Jr. (born July 19, 1965) is an American motorsports executive who works for Kaulig Racing as their Chief Business Officer.
+He previously was a team executive for Dale Earnhardt, Inc., Michael Waltrip Racing, Spire Motorsports and Trackhouse Racing.

 Career

 Early career

 Norris started in NASCAR as a sports writer after studying journalism at Delaware State University.
 After covering several races for the Delaware State News, Norris left journalism for a job as the manager of media relations and event operations with RJ Reynolds Tobacco Company in 1990.

 Dale Earnhardt, Inc. (1996–2004)

 Norris caught the attention of Dale Earnhardt as the 7-time champion began building his own organization Dale Earnhardt, Inc. In 1996, Earnhardt hired him to serve as executive vice president of motorsports for DEI.
 He played an integral role in helping the organization prepare for its entry into NASCAR's top level of competition in 1998.
 During the next 8 years, he, Earnhardt, and others helped build DEI into a motorsports juggernaut with the team winning 65 NASCAR races and 4 championships from 1996 to 2004.
+Norris left DEI prior to the 2004 Daytona 500 after a disagreement with owner Teresa Earnhardt, that resulted in Teresa giving Norris a choice of signing a termination letter or taking a 67% reduction in pay to remain with the organization.